Consultant Neuropsychiatrist and Medical Director

 In 2002, he founded The London Sleep Centre and in 2005, The Edinburgh Sleep Centre.
 His Clinical interests include the treatment of patients with Insomnia, Parasomnias (Behaviours in Sleep), Narcolepsy and Memory disorders.

 Internationally, Dr Ebrahim is active in developing Sleep Medicine Services and Organizations and in 2011, co-founded The South African Society of Sleep Medicine.
-He has an international clinical practice in South Africa at The Constantia Sleep Centre and The Pretoria Sleep Centre and more recently in Dubai (United Arab Emirates).
+He has an international clinical practice in South Africa at The Constantia Sleep Centre.

 He is actively involved clinical research for new treatments for Insomnia, Depression and Anxiety Disorders.
 His academic research interests include studying the role of the brain peptide Hypocretin (Orexin) in Narcolepsy, Excessive Sleepiness, Memory and Neurological Disorders.
 He has conducted several studies on the impact of Sleepiness on Driving and Road Fatalities.

 He has published in a variety of peer-reviewed publications and books.
-He is a member of The British Sleep Society, the American Academy of Sleep Medicine, The British Neuropsychiatry Association, the Royal College of Psychiatrists and the Royal Society of Medicine section on Sleep Medicine.Back
+He is a member of The British Sleep Society, the American Academy of Sleep Medicine, The British Neuropsychiatry Association.
+He is a Fellow of the Royal College of Psychiatrists and the Royal Society of Medicine.Back